 - Mix wet and dry: Pour wet ingredients into dry ingredients and whisk together.
 Stir in melted, cooled butter.

 - Pipe into pans: Transfer batter to a piping bag.
 Cut tip making a ¾ inch opening and pipe into greased pans.
-If you only have one pan, save half of the batter for the second batch.
+You can also use a spoon to transfer batter to the pan.
+If you only have one donut pan, bake in two batches.

 - Bake and cool: Bake for 9-12 minutes or until a toothpick inserted into the center comes out clean.
 Cool in pan for 5 minutes, then invert pan onto wire rack.
 Allow donuts to cool completely.